2024

 Even if you know what you are talking about, writing nonfiction will still require research into several things.
 To name a few:

 • People.
 If you are including any reference to real people in your book, the information needs to be accurate.
-This includes names, dates, back stories, exact quotes, etc.
+This includes names, dates, backstories, exact quotes, etc.

 • Facts